ALL YOU NEED TO KNOW ABOUT THYROID HEALTH AND DISEASE

 - Endocrine disruptors.
 Chemical agents, such as pesticides, plastic compounds and flame retardants, have been shown to disrupt thyroid endocrine function and increase the risk for developing thyroid disease.

 - Radiation.
-Exposure of the thyroid gland to radiation increases the risk for all forms of thyroidal disease.
+Exposure of the thyroid gland to radiation increases the risk for all forms of thyroid disease.

 - Poor Sleep Quality.
-Disturbed or poor-quality sleep can increase the risk of thyroid disease through promoting hypothalamic-pituitary imbalances.
-Likewise, thyroid diseases may induce sleep disorders through affecting the hypothalamic-pituitary-thyroid axis.
+Disturbed or poor-quality sleep can increase the risk of thyroid disease by promoting hypothalamic-pituitary imbalances.
+Likewise, thyroid diseases may induce sleep disorders by affecting the hypothalamic-pituitary-thyroid axis.